Demographic history of Vojvodina: Historical preview

 The region was conquered by the Principality of Hungary in the 10th century, and Hungarians started to settle in the area.
 Hungarians mainly settled in the northern part of the region, where they lived mixed with Slavs.
 Until the late 12th and early 13th century, the region was mainly populated by Slavs, after which the proportions changed in favor of Hungarians.
 The larger number of Hungarians began settling in the region from the 13th century.
 The presence of Slavs in the area increased again in the 14th century with the arrival of Serbs from the south.
 During the Hungarian administration, much of the native local Slavs were Magyarization.
 Initially, the Hungarian language was spoken only by the knights and nobility of the Kingdom of Hungary, but it was later adopted also by the rest of the population.
 By the opinion of some researchers, the non-Magyarized descendants of these local Slavs are the present-day Šokci.

-Although Serbs were part of the aboriginal Slavic population in the territory of present-day Vojvodina, especially in Syrmia, an increasing number of Serbsbegan settling from the 14th century onwards.
+Although Serbs were part of the aboriginal Slavic population in the territory of present-day Vojvodina, especially in Syrmia, an increasing number of Serbs began settling from the 14th century onwards.
 Because of the presence of the large Serb population, many historical records and maps from the 15th to the 18th century refer to the territory of present-day Vojvodina as Raška.

 The Ottoman Empire took control of Vojvodina in the 16th century, and this caused a massive depopulation of the region.
 Most of the Hungarians and many local Slavs fled from the region and escaped to the north.
 The majority of those who left in the region were Serbs, mainly now engaging either in farming or in Ottoman military service.

 Under Ottoman policy, many Serbs were newly settled in the region.
 During the Ottoman administration, Serbs comprised an absolute majority of region's population.
 Villages were populated exclusively by Serbs, while towns were populated by various ethnic and religious groups, including mainly Muslims, but also some Serbs, Cincars, Greeks, Jews, and Roma.